mohan-chinnappan-n2/mohan-chinnappan-n2.github.io/2021/ai/book/ml/src/chapter_1.md

 def guess_texture(image):
 # lots of code

-def define_fruit():
+def define_animal():
 # lots of code

 def handle_probability():
 # lots of code
 ```

+So, we will be writing lot of **hard-corded** rules!

-It would be great if write a algorithm (say Classifier) which can figure out rules for us, so we do not have to write those rules by hand.
+It would be great if write a algorithm (say **Classifier**) which can figure out rules for us based on the data we provided (**data-driven rules**), so we **do not have** to write those rules by hand.

+So it is trained on the Data and rules are written based on the provided data

+So when we provide:
-- Input: Data (say fruit image)
+- Input: Data (say cat's image) : *cat image*

+- The program takes in the given the cat image

-- Output: Predicted fruit
+- Output: Predicted animal name - *Persian Cat with probability 89.178%*

-<iframe width="720" height="480" src="https://www.youtube.com/embed/cKxRvEZd3Mw" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-As shown in the demo below, user provides a image of the cat, the application predicts type of the cat in that image with a confidence (probability) with help of Machine Learning.
+As shown in the demo below, the user provides a image of the cat, the application predicts type of the cat in that image with a confidence (probability) with help of a Machine Learning Model.

+Cool?

 ![Image Recognition - 1 ](img/1/img-rec-1.mov.webm.gif)

 To build this kind of solution using traditional programming, we may have to write too many rules or sometimes this problem is not easily solvable by our traditional programming.
 Here comes our hero **Machine Learning** to our rescue us!

 ## What is special about Machine Learning ?

-How long it will take to write the code for **Solving Rubik’s Cube with a single Robot Hand** using our traditional programming?
+How long it will take to write the code based on hard-coded rules for this task:
+- **Solving Rubik’s Cube with a single Robot Hand** using our traditional programming?

 <iframe width="720" height="480" src="https://www.youtube.com/embed/kVmp0uGtShk" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>